Station(s) operated by

 |Good|| 42* US AQI||PM2.5|

-PM2.5 concentration in George Town air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in George Town is currently 2 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|